 On the way back to Torino from Florence, Paolo had a detour in mind.
 A quick stop.
 There was a tower he wanted to show me.
 We were to stop in Lucca, the city of 100 churches!
 I assumed we were headed for a church tower.
 We weren’t.
 The tower he had in mind was far more whimsical.

 Stepping out of the car at Parcheggio Carducci I spotted a flurry of flying troops.
-Blooming parachutes abruptly arresting their descent.
+Blooming parachutes abruptly arrested their descent.
 They looked like little plastic soldiers floating gently down to a nearby military base.
 Fortuitous timing.
-We were about to enter one of the most well-preserved Renaissance walled cities in all of Tuscany.
+We were about to enter one of the most well-preserved Renaissance-walled cities in all of Tuscany.

 Lucca is ringed by over 4 kilometers of old city walls.
-All of which are completely accessible on foot, making it unique among all Italian walled cities.
+All of which is completely accessible on foot, making it unique among all Italian walled cities.
 As we crossed underneath into the city, locals leisurely strolled, road bikes, and jogged above.
 Once inside the old city walls, cobblestone streets weave between piazzas.
-Each of which seems to be anchored by a church.
+Each of these seems to be anchored by a church.